Surveying structural complexity in quantum many-body systems: Framework

 The stationary state of the model memory is given by $\rho=\sum_j{P_j \ket{s_j}\bra{s_j}}$, where $P_j$ is as defined for Eq.~\eqref{cm}.
 The amount of information stored internally is given by the von Neumann entropy of $\rho$:

-$C_q$ is referred to as the quantum statistical memory.
+$C_q$ is referred to as the \emph{quantum statistical memory}.
 In general, the memory states are non-orthogonal (i.e., $\braket{s_j}{s_k}\geq 0$), due to a quantum model being able to encode pasts with partially overlapping futures into partially overlapping states.
-Therefore, $C_q \leq C_\mu$; a quantum causal model can utilise less memory than the $\varepsilon$-machine of the same process~\cite{gu2012quantum, mahoney2016occam, palsson2017experimentally, aghamohammadi2018extreme, binder2018practical, elliott2018superior, elliott2018quantum, liu2018optimal}.
-While the quantum models presented here require less memory than $\varepsilon$-machines, they are in general not optimal over all quantum models~\cite{liu2018optimal}.
-However, in certain specific cases, this construction has been shown to be the provably optimal quantum model~\cite{suen2017classical,thompson2018causal}. $C_q$ thus upper bounds the quantum statistical complexity, and has been suggested as a potential measure of complexity in itself~\cite{gu2012quantum, tan2014towards}.
+Therefore, $C_q \leq C_\mu$; a quantum causal model can utilise less memory than the $\varepsilon$-machine of the same process~\cite{gu2012quantum, mahoney2016occam, palsson2017experimentally, aghamohammadi2018extreme, binder2018practical, elliott2018superior, elliott2019memory, liu2019optimal}.
+While the quantum models presented here require less memory than $\varepsilon$-machines, they are in general not optimal over all quantum models~\cite{liu2019optimal}.
+However, in certain specific cases, this construction has been shown to be the provably optimal quantum model~\cite{suen2017classical,thompson2018causal}.
+Paralleling $C_\mu$, the minimal possible memory cost across all quantum models is called the quantum statistical complexity. $C_q$ thus upper bounds the quantum statistical complexity, and due to the difficulty associated with finding the true quantum minimum has been suggested as a potential measure of complexity in itself~\cite{gu2012quantum, tan2014towards, ho2020robust, ho2021quantum}.
+As with $C_\mu$, the data processing inequality mandates that $C_q\geq E$.

 \textbf{Measures of complexity.} We focus our attention on the following measures of complexity: \begin{itemize} \item \textit{Statistical complexity} $C_\mu$ \item \textit{Quantum statistical memory} $C_q$ \item \textit{Excess entropy} $E$ \item \textit{Half-chain entanglement entropy} $S_{\frac{1}{2}}$ \end{itemize} $C_\mu$, $C_q$, and $E$ have been formally introduced above.
 The half-chain entanglement entropy of a one-dimensional quantum many-body system quantifies the amount of quantum correlations (entanglement) between the left and right halves of the system~\cite{amico2008entanglement}.
 It is defined as